Luis Guzman

 Luis Guzman in the movie "True Believer"

-In 1991, a tragedy occurred in Luis's life, dividing it into "before" and "after".
-He and his wife were expecting their first child, but something went wrong during childbirth, and the boy did not survive.
-Guzman took a three-month leave, and when he returned to work, the first person he saw was a 17-year-old girl with a baby in her arms.
+In 1991, tragedy struck Luis's life, dividing it into "before" and "after."
+He and his wife were expecting their first child, but complications during childbirth claimed their son's life.
+Guzman took three months off, and when he returned to work, the first person he encountered was a 17-year-old girl holding her baby.

 … It was 9 a.m., and she was sitting eating cake and drinking cola.
 And it broke my heart, because my wife took such good care of herself and the baby during pregnancy, and I took such good care of her...
 The baby was perfectly healthy, and we lost him!
 Life is unfair.
 At that moment I said to myself: "I can't anymore".
 And decided to become a full-time actor, working full time.